PM Abe's ruling party eyes big gains in low-voltage Japan vote

 That agenda raises hackles in China and South Korea, where bitter memories of Japan’s past militarism run deep.

-“If Abe forgets about economic policies and looks at self defense and constitutional reform, this will be a big negative for the market,” said Makoto Kikuchi, CEO of Myojo Asset Management.
+“If Abe forgets about economic policies and looks at self defence and constitutional reform, this will be a big negative for the market,” said Makoto Kikuchi, CEO of Myojo Asset Management.